cunhap/kaktor/README.md

     ShardActorRegisterInformation(shardBy = AccountActor::shardByAccountId, actorClass = AccountActor::class)
 )

-// Account Kaktor start with a balance of 0
+// Account Kaktors start with a balance of 0

-val addBalanceAccount1 = AddBalance(accountId = "1", value = 10L) // Kaktor for account with id 1 gets an increment of 10
+// Kaktor for account with id 1 gets an increment of 10 val addBalanceAccount1 = AddBalance(accountId = "1", value = 10L)
-val addBalanceAccount2 = AddBalance(accountId = "2", value = 2L) // Kaktor for account with id 2 gets an increment of 2
+// Kaktor for account with id 2 gets an increment of 2 val addBalanceAccount2 = AddBalance(accountId = "2", value = 2L)

 //Notice that we use the same actorReference to send both messages actorReference.tell(addBalanceAccount1)